echeng220/thresh/README.md

     - Users can select any day of the year and view the yield curve on that day.
 4. Benchmark returns visualization.
     - This visualization doesn't have an interactive component, but allows users to see recent historical returns of common benchmarks.

+NOTE: This version of thresh uses IEX Cloud sandbox data, which means that the values displayed are not real.
+A secured version of the dashboard under construction, using real-time financial data from IEX Cloud.

 ## How is thresh built?